 Adding further advice to upgrade the appearance at the front of your home, George gave the following advice:

 Strong, bright colors stand out but make sure to pick one that complements your house as well as your personal style.
 For those not feeling so brave, black and darker shades of blue are safe choices.

 Don’t overdo it – keep the front of your home simple and symmetrical.
 Split the plants out equally on either side of your entrance, whilst any outdoor lighting usually looks better in pairs.

 3. Flower power

-You can enhance the entrance of your home with stylish hanging baskets, planters, window boxes etc. Using flowers and shrubs often complements the colour and style of your front door also.
+You can enhance the entrance of your home with stylish hanging baskets, planters, window boxes, etc. Using flowers and shrubs often complements the color and style of your front door also.

 4. Keep it clutter-free

 Keep your doors, pathways, steps and open porches clean.
 Similarly, if you have a doormat – keep that free from dirt, leaves and other pieces of debris.

 5. The details make the difference

 Letterboxes, doorknobs, knockers and other door accessories are a good investment.
 Stick to high quality and door furniture that blends the style and age of your property.